Search

 Workers

-Run the redefine start command to run redefine using --worker as the selection mode.
+Run the redefine install command to run redefine using --worker as the selection mode.
 Following this, you can execute the specified tests that have been assigned to the worker.

 # Run the tests assigned to the current worker